machine-legacy/machine.partstore/DependencyStore/README.txt

 It would be nice if a repository could have its own set of hooks, we could then easily manage a repository inside of a git repository for example.

+Add ReferenceStatus to store the condition of a ProjectReference?
+These can be printed into the UI.